M. E. Cherian: Early life and education

 Cherian was born in 1917 in Kuriannoor, a village near Kozhencherry in the present-day Pathanamthitta district of Kerala, India.
 He was the fourth child of Kunjachan Upadeshi and Aleyamma.
 After a near-death experience in childhood, his family committed him to God's service following prayers at the Maramon Convention.

-He accepted Christianity at the age of nine and was baptized shortly afterward.
+He had born again experience at the age of nine and was baptized shortly afterward.
 At fifteen, he passed the Malayalam Higher Examination, which was equivalent to a degree at the time, and began working as a teacher.

 At the age of twenty-six, he resigned from his teaching profession to dedicate himself to full-time Christian ministry.
 He published his first book at thirty-one.
 When he launched Bala Sangham and the magazine Suviseshakan, he was thirty-six.
 At thirty-seven, he initiated the work of the Madurai Bible School.
 He was honoured with the prestigious Mahakavi K. V. Simon Award at the age of seventy-five.